-Process Part Energy (kWh/100L inlet brine)
+Process Part Energy (kWh/100 L inlet brine)

-1 st effect (Column 'L' on SCADA) 26.7
+1 st effect 26.7

 2 nd effect 21.7

-in Preheater (Column 'O' on SCADA) 1.6
+in Preheater 1.6

 out Preheater 21.7

-Losses 3.53
+Losses 3.5

-The total heat input to the unit was the sum of the heat inlet at the 1st effect, the heat inlet at the preheater and the losses, which equalled to 32kWh or 457.1 kWh/m3 of condensate (water produced).
-The heat input required for the 2nd effect was obtained from the vapours of the 1st effect.
+The total heat input to the unit was the sum of the heat inlet at the 1st effect, the heat inlet at the preheater and the losses, which equaled to 32 kWh or 457 kWh/m3 of condensate (water produced).
+The heat input required for the 2nd effect was obtained from the vapors of the 1st effect.

 As an overall evaluation, the MED evaporator unit helped the pilot to reach the initial objectives of the project.
-The required concentration for the IEX regeneration, as well as high quality and purity water recovery were achieved
+The required concentration for the IEX regeneration, as well as high quality and purity water recovery were achieved.

-When the unit worked with NF permeate, the TDS concentration of the brine at the end of the process ranged from 39g/L to 74g/L and when the mixture of the MF-PFR and NF permeate was tested the TDS concentration ranged from 38g/L to 48g/L. The NaCl purity ranged from 92% to 99% and the water recovery from 70% to 90%.
+When the unit worked with NF permeate, the TDS concentration of the brine at the end of the process ranged between 39 g/L and 74 g/L and when the mixture of the MF-PFR and NF permeate was tested the TDS concentration ranged between 38 g/L and 48 g/L. The NaCl purity ranged between 92% and 99% and the water recovery between 70% and 90%.